Mechatronics Engineer · Robotics · Data · Embedded Systems

 CAD · Autodesk Inventor3D PrintingLaser CuttingArduinoServo MotorsSTEAM Education

-Exploded CAD view of the planetary system gear assembly
+Exploded CAD view

 The problem

 Traditional solar system models are fixed — they show one configuration and can't be adapted to focus on a single planet or its satellite.
-For STEAM education, this limits how teachers can use them interactively in class.
+For STEAM education this limits how teachers can use them interactively in class.

 Mechanical design